TrainWeb.org Facebook Page

 In just over a century, the firm has spread internationally: first to France in 1926 on the impetus of the founder's son-in-law, Leon Lhoist.
-He developed the company further by acquiring lime, limestone and dolimite plants in Belgium and France.
+He developed the company further by acquiring lime, limestone and dolomite plants in Belgium and France.
 During the last 35 years, the fourth generation of shareholders has pushed the business consistently further under the leadership of Baron Berghmans, the company current Chairman.

 In the eighties, the Group crossed the Atlantic to the United States.
 The nineties offered significant expansion opportunities across Western and Eastern Europe, in Germany and Scandinavia.
 The new millennium again broadened our horizons across Southern Europe to Brazil and progressively to Asia.